Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Finding a Minimal Vertex Separator

 \subsection{Experimental Evaluation}

-\paragraph{Delaunay Triangulations} We train the algorithm on Delaunay triangulations with between $200$ and $1,\!000$ nodes.
+\paragraph{Delaunay Triangulations} We train the algorithm on Delaunay triangulations with between $100$ and $1,\!000$ nodes.
 As for the normalized cut, all intermediate coarsened graphs are included in the dataset, for a total of $\sim 10,\!000$ training graphs.

-\Cref{fig:vertex_Delaunay} shows the normalized separator, \cref{eq:normalized_separator}, for the Delaunay testing sets corresponding to the parameters as given in \cref{tab:train_test_edge_params}. \Cref{fig:vertex_Hole6} shows the normalized separator for the Hole6 dataset.
+Figure \ref{fig:vertex_Delaunay} shows the normalized separator, Eq. \ref{eq:normalized_separator}, for the Delaunay testing sets corresponding to the parameters as given in Table \ref{tab:train_test_edge_params}.
+Figure \ref{fig:vertex_Hole6} shows the normalized separator for the Hole6 dataset.
 For the DRL experiments, METIS is used to find a vertex separator at the coarsest level.
-Our model produces slightly larger normalized separators than METIS, but the difference is small in all the classes of graphs.
-Also, the algorithm is able to generalize extremely well also to the unseen triangulations of the Hole6 dataset.
+Our model produces slightly larger normalized separators than METIS, but the difference is small in all the different tests.
+Also, the algorithm is able to generalize extremely well also to the unseen triangulations of the Hole6 dataset, and it outperforms METIS for graphs having between $5,\!000$ and $30,\!000$ vertices.

 \paragraph{Sparse matrices from the SuiteSparse matrix collection} As in the edge cut case, we train our agent on some 2D/3D discretizations from the SuiteSparse matrix collection.
-The dataset is the same as the one discussed in \cref{sec:edge_experiments} for the SuiteSparse experiments, and so is the the structure of the deep neural network.
+The dataset is the same as the one discussed in Section \ref{sec:edge_experiments} for the SuiteSparse experiments, and so is the structure of the deep neural network.

-The testing was made on 45 2D/3D discretizations from the SuiteSparse dataset with number of vertices between $200$ and $20,\!000$ and with less than $500,\!000$ edges. \cref{fig:vertex_suitesparse} shows the results for thid dataset.
-Also in this case, the normalized separators found with DRL is slightly higher than the ones of METIS, but overall the results are good.
-Indeed, the testing dataset includes larger graphs with a great variety of sparsity patterns, many of them not included in the training dataset.
+Testing was done on 101 2D/3D discretizations from the SuiteSparse dataset with number of vertices between $5,\!000$ and $90,\!000$.
+Figure \ref{fig:vertex_suitesparse} shows the results for this dataset.
+Also in this case, the normalized separator values found with DRL are slightly higher than the ones from METIS, but overall the results are good.
+Indeed, the testing dataset includes larger graphs with a wide variety of sparsity patterns, many of them not included in the training dataset.